khushalr29/Amazon_Clone/README.md

 # Amazon_Clone
-this repo is a clone of Amazon.com.
+this repo is a clone of "Amazon.com".
 <br>
-Created by - Khushal Rawal
+Created by - [Khushal Rawal]